 Table 10 presents the results.
 We split our sample into two groups based on mandatory [Columns (1)-(4)] and voluntary [Columns (5)-(8)] EID.
 The dependent variables in Columns (1)-(2) and (5)-(6) are the natural logarithm of one plus the average number of green patent applications (Green patents apply[avg.year+1,+2,+3]).
 And that in Columns (3)-(4) and (7)-(8) is the natural logarithm of one plus the average number of green patent grants (Green patents grant[avg.year+1,+2,+3]).
 Columns (1) through (8) show that the coefficients of the interaction terms between EID and loan size are all significantly positive at the 1% level.
-Moreover, while the coefficients of EID features or Loan size are insignificant in the mandatory EID group, they are individually significant in the voluntary EID group.
+Moreover, while the coefficients of EID features or Loan size are insignificant in the voluntary EID group.
 These results suggest that EID or the size of bank loans alone cannot significantly foster corporate green innovation in the mandatory EID group.
 However, when EID is combined with the size of bank loans, the mixed impact is